gocode1702/headless-gatsby-multilang/README.md

 - [Modular Content Fields](https://www.datocms.com/docs/content-modelling/modular-content)
 - [Structured Text](https://www.datocms.com/docs/content-modelling/structured-text)

-However, multi-language features of this starter can be adapted and used with other headless CMSs as long as locales and localized data are organized and queriable in a Dato-like way.
+However, multi-language features of this starter can be adapted and used with other headless CMSs as long as locales and localized data are queriable in a Dato-like way.

 <br />